AGhariebiyan/to-the-root-backend/README.md

 In the minimal setup, you can view the site and search for articles.

 A small and basic database setup can be done by running `npm run seed-db`.
-This db is connected to Algolia index dev_content.
+This db is connected to Algolia index `dev_content`.
 Running it allows you to view the articles on the detail page (clicking on it).

 The images of the articles won't work though.
 So for now, it is advised to [add your own articles](creating-your-own-articles).